 Shifty Jelly, the Australia based developer behind Pocket Casts, have already gotten 4 USD from me for their excellent Android app.
 Which have probably been the single best app investment I’ve ever made.
 I was somewhat hesitant to pay for the same app on a new platform.
 Paying per-platform instead of paying once to have the service on any platform irks me a bit.
 It indefinable feels wrong to me.
 However, the nice little design detail on their payment button won me over right away.
 Without even testing the service first!
 I must say i like the one-time payment model over subscription.

 The webapp at 9 USD is a bit pricier than the mobile apps.
 I find the pricing fair, given the increased value of a platform neutral and portable app versus one locked to one platform/ecosystem.
 This should be a good sign to anyone building webapps: you can ask me for a one-time payment assuming you’ve a reputation of delivering quality software. —and a good sales experience.

 I also want to recommend the service itself.
 I’ve only tested the webapp for one day so far.
 The synchronization features works with the mobile app, subscriptions and episodes update like they should, you can increase the playback speed, and the current playback position is continuously pushed to your mobile so you can continue listening on-the-go.

-As a webapp, it is a bit limited in terms of audio codecs and browser support.
+As a webapp, it’s a bit limited in terms of audio codecs and browser support.
 Not all browsers support the same codecs so the experience may not yet be flawless everywhere.
-The episodes stream from their originating servers and are not downloaded to your computer or streamed by Shifty Jelly.
-Some low-budget netcasts rely on really slow distribution servers and require a full minute of caching before you can play them.
-Not really Pocket Casts fault any of this.
+The episodes stream from their originating servers and aren’t downloaded to your computer or streamed by Shifty Jelly.
+Some low-budget podcasts rely on slow distribution servers and require a full minute of caching before you can play them.
+Not Pocket Casts fault any of this.
 Its all just today’s limitations of the web as a platform.